 A guide to the packaging we use.

 Ahh.
 Packaging.
 It's a necessary evil, but one we're constantly trying to mitigate.
-We hate waste, and we know you do too, so we thought we'd share some of the things we're doing to reduce our impact on the planet.
+We hate waste & we know you do too, so we thought we'd share some of the things we're doing to reduce our impact on the planet.

-The Go Native model has always been about ordering what you need.
+The Go Native NZ model has always been about ordering what you need.
 We offer a wide range of volumes so that you can do just that, enabling you to buy in bulk to dispense into smaller, reusable containers if practical.
-We love seeing the creative ways some of you reuse our packaging: our amber glass bottles make lovely candle holders or vases, for example.

 But what have we been doing to eliminate waste at our end of the process?
 Well, dear reader, we're so glad you asked!
 But before we get into that, we'll explain the terminology we'll be using, as we appreciate it can get confusing out there.

-Biodegradable"Biodegradable" and "compostable" are often used interchangeably, but there is a distinction to be made.
-If something is biodegradable, it is capable of decomposing back into natural elements, but it can take a very long time - far longer than a year - and is totally dependent on the temperature and the amount of moisture present.
-This means in reality, biodegradable items can't be composted at home (unless stated), as they usually require industrial processors to reach the necessary high temperatures.
+Biodegradable"Biodegradable" & "compostable" are often used interchangeably, but there is a distinction to be made.
+If something is biodegradable, it is capable of decomposing back into natural elements, but it can take a very long time - far longer than a year - & is totally dependent on the temperature & the amount of moisture present.
+They require industrial processors to reach the necessary high temperatures.

-One of the drawbacks to recycling is that eventually the plastic material will break down from being reused and recycled so many times, that it will eventually require another disposal method.
-This is where composting is the the best option: where the same plastic is recycled lots of times, and then eventually composted.
+One of the drawbacks to recycling is that eventually the plastic material will break down from being reused & recycled so many times that it will eventually require another disposal method.
+This is where composting is the best option: where the same plastic is recycled lots of times then eventually composted.

-Composting and recycling both have their benefits (and their drawbacks) when compared to each other, so there's a lot to contemplate.
+Composting & recycling both have their benefits (& their drawbacks) when compared to each other, so there's a lot to contemplate.
 We don't consider ourselves experts, but what we do recommend is reuse.
-Reuse until you no longer can, at which point your options are to recycle or compost.
+Reuse until you no loner can, at which point your options are to recycle or compost.

 Amber glass bottles

-Where possible, we try to package ingredients in recyclable amber glass bottles, and that's because as a process, making glass is less harmful to the environment than making plastic.
-Glass also almost always contains some recycled materials, and can be recycled near indefinitely, a real win.
+Where possible, we try to package ingredients in recyclable amber glass bottles, that's because as a process, making glass is less harmful to the environment than making plastic.
+Glass also almost always contains some recycled materials & can be recycled near indefinitely, a real win.

-Where it's not practical to use glass, for instance for carrier oils in volumes larger than 250ml, where using fragile glass makes breakages more likely (and in turn necessitates more protective packaging), we sometimes use BPA-free, PET plastic bottles and jerry cans.
-PET is a type of plastic that has excellent recycling collection rates across New Zealand, and is considered high value, so we very much hope you're able to recycle yours locally.
+Where it's not practical to use glass, such as volumes 500ml & above, as shipping glass of that size is simply too dangerous, we sometimes use BPA-free, PET plastic bottles & jerry cans.
+PET is a type of plastic that has excellent recycling collection rates across New Zealand & is considered high value, so we very much hope you're able to recycle yours locally.
 Keep the lids on when you recycle them to prevent them jamming up the sorting systems in recycling plants, as this video from Auckland Council explains:

-All of our labels are printed to order so we only consume what's necessary, and now the stock they're printed on is better for the environment, too!
-They're made from waste rock materials generated by the construction industry, and as such are naturally white, requiring no acid or bleach to produce.
-They're more environmentally friendly than traditional wood fibre paper as less energy is needed to make them, and there's no effluent produced by their production either.
+All of our labels are printed to order so we only consume what's necessary, & the stock they're printed on is better for the environment, too!
+They're made from waste rock materials generated by the construction industry, & as such are naturally white, requiring no acid or bleach to produce.
+They're more environmentally friendly than traditional wood fibre paper as less energy is needed to make them, & there's no effluent produced by their production either.